2025 USARL season: League notes

-After the end of the 2024 postseason, the Utah Rugby League Association (URLA) had pulled out from USARL play due to difference between the regional body and the national body surrounding eligibility to play in the national championship.
+After the end of the 2024 postseason, the Utah Rugby League Association (URLA) had pulled out from USARL play due to differences between the regional body and the national body surrounding eligibility to play in the national championship.
 The 2024 national final ended with RLU champion DC Cavalry being crowned national champion after the USARL deemed that the Utah champion Provo Broncos were ineligible to play in the final.
-The URLA will operate independently until there is an agreement between the two parties.
+The URLA will operate independently until the two parties reach an agreement.

-In the Spring of 2025 the USARL made a change in voting parity for clubs and changes to the registration policy for clubs.
+In the Spring of 2025, the USARL made a change in voting parity for clubs and changes to the registration policy for clubs.
 This happened without the knowledge of participating clubs in the West.
-Also, a change in voting parity led to the Pacific Coast Rugby League (PCRL) pulling away from competition for the 2025 season.
+Also, a change in voting parity led the Pacific Coast Rugby League (PCRL) to withdraw from competition for the 2025 season.
 It is unknown if the PCRL will return in 2026.